also known as: Rákó (HU), Rakove (CZ), Rakovo (RU)

 in the Perechynskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Rakovo are Rakov and Turjanské Rakovo.

-Rakovo is located about 9 miles ESE of Perechyn [Perecseny].
+Rakovo is located about nine miles east-southeast of Perechyn [Perecseny].

 Jews probably settled in Rakovo in the late 18th century.